-2023 Restricted Stock Awards.
-In December 2022, the Compensation Committee also approved the grant of restricted stock to each of our NEOs and established an overall pool of restricted stock that was granted to approximately 165 other employees.
-The grants were made effective January 3, 2023.
+2024 Restricted Stock Awards.
+In December 2023, the Compensation Committee also approved the grant of restricted stock to each of our NEOs (other than Mr. Hooper) and established an overall pool of restricted stock that was granted to approximately 155 other employees.
+The grants were made effective January 2, 2024.
+The Compensation Committee subsequently approved a grant of restricted stock to Mr. Hooper, effective April 1, 2024.

 Other than the shares granted to Mr. Klappa, the restricted stock vests in three equal annual installments beginning on the one year anniversary of the applicable grant date.
 The shares of restricted stock granted to Mr. Klappa vest in full on the one year anniversary of the grant date, consistent with the restricted stock awards he has received each year since returning to the Company.
-In light of

-Mr. Klappa's expected tenure as Executive Chairman, and after consultation with FW Cook, the Compensation Committee again determined not to make any changes to the vesting schedule.
+As Mr. Klappa's tenure as Executive Chairman was ending in May 2024, at which time he transitioned to Non-Executive Chairman, and after consultation with FW Cook, the Compensation Committee again determined not to make any changes to the vesting schedule.

 Subject to very limited exceptions, restricted stock awarded to the Company's executive officers, including the NEOs, is subject to a minimum one-year holding period following the vesting date.
 The vesting of the restricted stock may be accelerated in connection with a termination of employment due to a change in control, death or disability, or by action of the Compensation Committee.
-See "Potential Payments upon Termination or Change in Control" beginning on page P-66 for additional information.
+In connection with Mr. Klappa's transition from Executive Chairman to Non-Executive Chairman in May 2024, the Compensation Committee accelerated the vesting of all unvested shares of restricted stock awarded to Mr. Klappa.
+See "Potential Payments upon Termination or Change in Control" beginning on page P-70 for additional information.
 Tax withholding obligations related to vesting may be satisfied, at the option of the executive officer, by withholding shares otherwise deliverable upon vesting or by cash.
 The NEOs have the right to vote the restricted stock and to receive cash dividends when the Company pays a dividend to its stockholders.

-For purposes of determining the appropriate number of shares of restricted stock to grant to a particular NEO, the Compensation Committee used a value of \$96.496 per share.
-This value was based upon the volume-weighted price of WEC Energy Group's common stock for the ten trading days beginning on December 1, 2022, and ending on December 14, 2022.
+Regarding the annual grants effective January 2, 2024, for purposes of determining the appropriate number of shares of restricted stock to grant to a particular NEO, the Compensation Committee used a value of \$84.621 per share.
+This value was based upon the volume-weighted price of WEC Energy Group's common stock for the ten trading days beginning on December 1, 2023, and ending on December 14, 2023.
 The Compensation Committee uses the volume-weighted price for annual awards in order to minimize the impact of day-to-day volatility in the stock market.